Zawiya of Sidi Muhammad Ben Sliman al-Jazuli

-The Zawiya of Sidi Muhammad Ben Sliman al-Jazuli (also Zaouia of Sidi Ben Slimane al-Jazouli or Zawiya al-Jazuliya, among other variations) is an Islamic religious complex (zawiya) in Marrakesh, Morocco.
-It is centered around the tomb of the 15th-century Muslim scholar and Sufi saint Muhammad al-Jazuli (also known as Imam al-Jazuli, full name: Abū 'Abdullah Muḥammad ibn Sulaymān ibn Abū Bakr al-Jazūli al-Simlālī), who is one of the Seven Saints of Marrakesh.
+The Zawiya of Sidi Muhammad Ben Sliman al-Jazuli (Note: Also rendered as Zaouia of Sidi Ben Slimane al-Jazouli.) is a zawiya (Islamic Sufi religious complex) in Marrakesh, Morocco.
+It is centered around the tomb of Muhammad al-Jazuli, a 15th-century Muslim scholar and Sufi saint who is one of the Seven Saints of Marrakesh.

+The complex was established around 1523–4, when the Saadian ruler Ahmad al-'Araj transferred al-Jazuli's body here.
+It was subsequently restored and modified in later periods.
+The complex consists mainly of a mosque and a mausoleum chamber, with other smaller elements including an ablutions facility, a street fountain, a hospice, a residence, and a school room.
+A small cemetery next to the complex contains the tombs of Ahmad al-'Araj and other members of his family.